-'''

-numpy.random.random_sample()

-cupy.random.ranf(size=None, dtype=<type 'float'>)
+numpy.random.random\sample()

-Returns an array of random values over the interval [0, 1).
+cupy.random.sample(size=None, dtype=<type 'float'>) Returns an array of random values over the interval [0, 1).

-This is a variant of cupy.random.rand().

-'''

 - size (int or tuple of ints) The shape of the array. - dtype Data type specifier.
 Only numpy.float32 and numpy.float64 types are allowed.